ncfpbl/site-source/content/authors/DarioM/_index.md

 bio:
 education:
   courses:
-  - course: BA in Political Science
+  - course: BA in History & Science
     institution: New College of Florida
     year: 2018
 email: ""